NURS G170C: Medical Surgical Nursing I Clinical Practicum

 Course Objectives

-- 1. Perform an adult/geriatric assessment using nursing judgment and evidence-based practice.
+- Employ an adult/geriatric assessment using clinical judgment measurement model and evidence-based practice.

-- 2. Demonstrate application of assessment findings in the identification of potential health problems.
+- Examine assessment findings to identify potential health problems.

-- 3. Demonstrate application of the pathophysiology of acute/chronic conditions as the basis for safe, quality patient care.
+- Apply the pathophysiology of acute/chronic conditions to provide patient care.

-- 4. Plan and implement evidence-based patient care founded on the nursing process to meet a patients physical, psychosocial, and cultural needs.
+- Develop evidence-based patient care plan founded on the clinical judgment measurement model to meet a patient's physical, psychosocial, and cultural needs.

-- 7. Identify one clinical agency quality improvement activity in a health care or community setting.
+- Report one clinical agency quality improvement activity in a health care or community setting.

-- 9. Demonstrate adherence to legal, ethical, and professional standards of practice to provide nursing care for the adult/geriatric patient.
+- Practice adherence to legal, ethical, and professional standards of practice to provide nursing care for the adult/geriatric patient.

 Lab Content